terraform-ibm-modules/sample-iac-solutions/secure-infra-ai-app/README.md

-# Build Secure IBM Cloud Infrastructure with Terraform Modules for AI Applications
+# Build secure infrastructure with Terraform IBM Modules for AI Applications

-This **IBM Cloud Terraform tutorial** shows how to compose and integrate reusable Terraform modules to build a secure, scalable **Infrastructure as Code** solution on IBM Cloud.
+This tutorial shows how to compose and integrate reusable Terraform modules to build a secure, scalable **Infrastructure as Code** solution on IBM Cloud.
 You will provision, configure, and operate the Loan Risk AI Agents application while applying IaC best practices for automation, compliance, and observability.

 ## Prerequisites